 - Net Price Calculator

 The University provides a calculator web page to assist students with determining costs of attendance and financial aid eligibility.
-A link to the calculator is available on the Office of Student Financial Assistance web page at www.marshall.edu/sfa.
+View the calculator here: www.marshall.studentaidcalculator.com/survey.aspx.

 - Refund Policy and Requirements for Withdrawal and Return of Federal Financial Aid